dhchung/echologger_ecs400/README.md

 ## Before you start

 You need to change the mode into "Altimeter NMEA" using windows program.\
-Set Baudrate as 115200 also.
+Also set Baudrate as 115200.

 ## Install